-NAMI of Franklin County Support of Multicultural Families - OCECD has a long record of a vibrant and strong support of Multicultural Families.
+NAMI of Franklin County Support of Multicultural Families - OCECD has long been a vibrant and strong supporter of Multicultural Families.
 One component of our support in Franklin County is the ongoing collaborative relationship that we have with NAMI of Franklin County.
-NAMI provides funds for the support of speakers and events benefitting the members of the Hispanic Support Group, PLANEO.
+NAMI provides funds for the support of speakers and events benefitting the members of the Latino Support Group, AMIGAS.
 This is a women's empowerment group for Spanish speaking mothers who have children with special needs.
-The purpose of this group is to help women improve their self-esteem, motivation, and organization, resulting in them being better equipped to help their children with special needs.
-Through the weekly PLANEO meetings, our participants have seen the importance of self-esteem and motivation in mental health.
-Working with NAMI to help with the mental health needs of these women is an excellent way to serve this population, since this combines NAMI's focus of improving mental health with OCECD's support of families of children with special needs.
+The purpose of this group is to help women improve their self-esteem, motivation, and organizational skills, resulting in them being better equipped to help their children with special needs.
+Through the weekly AMIGAS meetings, our participants have become knowledgeable about the importance of self-esteem and motivation in their mental health.
+Working with NAMI to help with the mental health needs of these women has proved to be an excellent way to serve this population, since this combines NAMI's focus of improving mental health with OCECD's support of families of children with special needs.

-2021 OCECD PROGRAMS FOR PARENTS AND SCHOOLS
+2022 OCECD PROGRAMS FOR PARENTS AND SCHOOLS